How to write episode titles that will make people listen

 For other shows, especially when you’re talking about multiple topics in one episode, it might be best to pick one stand-out moment and highlight that so people are keen to hear more…

-And finally, if you’re doing an educational podcast like my show, PodSchool, it’s best to be descriptive because that’s what people will be searching for…
+Or, if you’re doing an educational podcast like my show, PodSchool, it’s best to be descriptive because that’s what people will be searching for…

-All you need to remember is that you’re trying to get people to press play on something they may have never seen or heard so keep that in mind when you’re writing your titles.
+But, remember, you’re trying to get people to press play on something they may have never seen or heard so keep that in mind when you’re writing your titles.

 Make each podcast episode title unique (unless it’s part of a series)